Skip to content

 Enable Google Play Android Developer API

-• In the upcoming page ensure that you have selected the project you have recently created and then click on Enable button.
+In the upcoming page ensure that you have selected the project you have recently created and then click on Enable button.
+Now select Credentials tab and click Create Credentialsbutton.
+From the dropdown menu select Service Account option.

 Create Service Account

-• You will be directed to IAM & Admin page.
+You will be directed to IAM & Admin page.

 • In Step 1, enter a Service account name.
 Pick a name that makes it easy to identify that this account is for the Google Play Store.